 50. Remember that marriage = life + best friend.
 It’s an experience-sharing, party-hosting, cheering-the-other-on, celebrating successes, raising tiny humans, swinging at life curveballs together, talking into the night, becoming a truer version of yourself kind of adventure.
 It is hard and good.
 Do the work, for better and for worse, and love always, choosing him as he chooses you, again and again and again.

 Looking for more encouragement in your marriage?
-I’ll drop a little love note in your inbox once a month but to get you started, here are five ways that have helped strengthen our marriage.
+Maybe this will help: Five ways that have helped strengthen our marriage.